Toglefritz/Brine/brine_app/README.md

 The application has two main workflows.
 First, the app implements a provisioning process used to add a Brine device to the user's account.
-This process consists of communicating with a target Brine device via Bluetooth, connecting that device to a WiFi network, and performing an API call necessary to associate the Brine device to the user's account.
+This process consists of communicating with a target Brine device via Bluetooth Low Energy, connecting that device to a WiFi network, and performing an API call necessary to associate the Brine device to the user's account.

-Second
+Second, the app displays information about one or more Brine devices on a user's account on a "dashboard" screen, which includes the most recently reported salt and battery level for the device, as well as information about the device itself.
+The app will facilitate the delivery of push notifications when the battery and/or salt level on one of the Brine devices for a user are low.

 # Firebase Local Emulator Notes